signaldatascience/R-curriculum/src/week4/day4/clustering.md

 * The `k` parameter of `normalmixEM()` controls the number of Gaussians it tries to fit to your data.
 What happens if you set `k=3`?
 Try it a couple times, plotting the results each time.
 (You can pass `which=2` into `plot()` to show just the second plot.)

 However, the assumption that our data points are all generated from normal distributions is quite strong.
-We would like to relax our assumptions if possible, and we can fit our data to a mixture of *semiparametric* models, where we assume only that the underlying distributions have densities symmetric around their center.
+We might in some cases like to relax our assumptions; indeed, we can fit our data to a mixture of *semiparametric* models, where we assume only that the underlying distributions have densities symmetric around their center.
 We must also specify a desired *bandwidth*, which controls the degree of complexity allowed in our semiparametric models.
+(In general, tuning the bandwidth properly helps us combat overfitting with semiparametric or nonparametric models.)

 We can use the `spEMsymloc()` function in `mixtools` to do semiparametric fitting of univariate symmetric density functions to our mixture.[^leb] The `mu0` parameter controls the *number* of models to fit and the `bw` parameter controls the *bandwidth* of our method.